rvbhute/skeletal/README.md

   AuthorName:     "Author Name"
   CopyrightSince: "2016"
 ```

-`pygments` settings are required for correct styling of code blocks.
-It uses the `trac` theme for code styling.

 Only content with type as **post** is listed on the list page and in the RSS feed.
 List pages for a particular taxonomy
 classification are indicated as follows (example for tags): `Posts with tag "example"`.
 Individual page posts display